meetoseh/backend/docs/db/journeys.md

 - `darkened_background_image_file_id (integer not null references image_files(id) on delete cascade`: the id of the darkened background image file.
 This is typically the background image darkened by 20%
+- `share_image_file_id (integer null references image_files(id) on delete set null)`: the id of the image that is shown as the meta tag image when this journey is linkked to.
+Accomplished by taking the darkened image and overlaying the name of the class and instructor
 - `instructor_id (integer not null references instructors(id) on delete cascade)`: the id of the instructor for this journey
 - `sample_content_file_id (integer null references content_files(id) on delete set null)`: the id of